 So if you refuse to submit to a breathalyzer test under the mistaken belief that the state will not be able to prove the DUI in Court, and you were wrong and were convicted of the DUI, you will also have to deal with a 12-month suspension of your driver’s license.
 You have no way of knowing if the state will be able to prove a DUI when you are asked to take a breathalyzer test.
 It’s simply too early to know.

-If you are being charged with a DUI, you can contact James Dimeas anytime for a free and confidential consultation.
-You can always talk to James Dimeas directly by calling him at 847-807-7405 for a personal consultation.
+If you are being facing with a DUI charges, you can contact James Dimeas anytime for a free and confidential consultation.
+You can always talk to James Dimeas personally by calling him at 847-807-7405.

 More Blog Posts: